 “Marvelous” is a quantitative term.
 The fire produced depends in great part on the size and number of sparks produced, which in turn depends of the firmness of strike by the flint and the hardness of the frizzen.
 Both need to be just right.
 And herein lies the problem.
 Many mainsprings are not snappy enough to get the job done and many frizzens are not hard enough to splinter off the huge sparks that guarantee a quick shot.

-The cost is $30 plus S&H. Send in the entire lock, not just the frizzen.
-Turnaround time is about a month.
+The cost is $50 plus S&H. Send in the entire lock, not just the frizzen.
+Turnaround time can extend to several months.

 We can also tune the lock, adjust springs and interfaces, harden other parts like the tumbler etc, for best performance.
-This can be a complex procedure, but the basic charge will be $20.
-If it too tough, I will contact you with durther charges before I do the work.
+This can turn out to be a complex procedure, so the basic charge will be $50.
+If it too tough, I will contact you with further charges before I do the work.